How to sell to prospects who want more features

 Here's a situation salespeople find themselves in often: your potential buyer wants more features from the product.
-They want a "feature-complete solution."
+They want a "feature-complete solution" that checks off all the boxes.

 So what do I tell teams in this situation?